goktugoner23/AllinOne/README.md

 4. Select a location for your storage
 5. Upload the security rules from `firebase_rules/storage.rules`

+## External API Configuration

+The app integrates with the `allinone-external` backend service for advanced Instagram AI features.

+### Backend Service Setup

+1. Deploy the `allinone-external` service (see [allinone-external repository](https://github.com/goktugoner23/allinone-external))
+2. Update API endpoints in the app configuration
+3. Ensure the backend has proper Instagram Graph API credentials

+### API Integration Features

+- **RAG System**: Advanced retrieval-augmented generation for contextual responses
+- **Multimodal Processing**: Support for images, audio, PDFs, and URLs
+- **Instagram Specific**: Optimized for Instagram business intelligence
+- **Real-time Processing**: Live content analysis and insights

 ## Project Structure

-The project follows a modular structure organized by feature and layer:
+The project follows a modular Clean Architecture structure organized by feature and layer:

 ```
 allinone/